iacercalixto/visualsem/README.md

 ### Sentence retrieval

 We use [Sentence BERT](https://github.com/UKPLab/sentence-transformers) (SBERT) as the multilingual encoder in our sentence retrieval model.
 We encode all glosses in VisualSem using SBERT, and also the query.
-Retrieval is implemented as a simple k-NN algorithm that computes a dot-product between the query vector representing the input sentence and the nodes' gloss matrix.
+Retrieval is implemented with k-NN where we compute the dot-product between the query vector representing the input sentence and the nodes' gloss matrix.
 We directly retrieve the top-k unique nodes associated to the most relevant glosses as the results.

 #### Reproduce paper results